Lottery Winners: The Stories and Circumstances Behind the Big Wins

 You have to beat pretty extreme odds to win the lottery, with most big draws having odds that are at least one in a few million and big games like Powerball having astronomical odds of 1 in 292,201,338.
 The steep chances of winning even once make it seem like chances of winning more than once are practically impossible—but that’s not the case at all.
 The lottery is a game of chance, and every person has an equal chance of winning regardless of what has happened in their past, and that includes already winning a jackpot.

-Although multiple lottery winners aren't exactly common, quite a few people have experienced this indescribable thrill over the years.
-Some winners, like married couple Calvin and Zatera Spencer, win numerous times in the span of a few weeks.
+Although repeat winners aren't exactly common, quite a few people have experienced the indescribable thrill of winning several times.
+Some people, like married couple Calvin and Zatera Spencer, win numerous times in the span of a few weeks.
 The Spencers won three times, starting with a $1 million Powerball prize.
 The next win came two weeks later when they took home $50,000 from a Virginia Lottery Pick 4 ticket.
 The very next day, the Spencers won their second $1 million prize on a scratch ticket.
 Some people have all the luck!

 ONLINE LOTTERY WINNERS